 Please utilise this report as a source of knowledge and advice but also note, as with all forecasts, they are not a 100% guarantee.
 As Daniel McCracken of the IEEE once said, “Don’t make predictions about computing that can be checked in your lifetime.”
 We ourselves will be coming back to this report at the tail-end of 2018 to see how accurate (or foolish) we were with some of our calls!
 We have tried to note sources wherever possible but if you are reading this and feel that it is not representative of work, articles or research you recognise, or have developed, and feel it is not correctly referenced, let us know.

-To download our paper please complete the short form below*:
+To download our paper please click the link below: